|

 Attorney Louis Ventre, Jr. recommends that an applicant desiring to submit

-a provisional application not do so with the lower fee option because the
+a provisional application not do so with the lower fee option (FIRST TYPE) because the

 applicant runs a substantial risk that the submitted papers will not